As described in the Architecture section, ODAS is accessed via four public access points:

 portis the value on which this service is exposed.

-The port by which you would access a particular access point is different depending on the
+The port by which you access a particular access point is different depending on the

 - If the